BrianFG/Arqui/README.txt

 The logical view contains information about the various parts of the system.
 In UML the logical view is typically modelled using <em>class diagrams</em>.

-In the following diagram, it displays in UML classes diagrams the GameController, Room, SubState, Move, CoinFlipper,Fight  classes and its subclasses for the Model.
+In the following diagram, it displays in UML classes diagrams the GameController, Room, SubState, Move, CoinFlipper, Fight  classes and its subclasses for the Model.

 link:../doc/images/logical.png

 === Process View

-Even though the system handles sessions apart from others, the system has no concurrent processes due the fact of the simple design.
+Even though the system handles sessions apart from others, the system has no concurrent processes due to the fact of the simple design.

 === Development View

 The system is a stand-alone application, thus, it has no software modules or subsystems.

 === Physical View